Leafwing-Studios/Emergence/design/src/player-actions/intent.md

 ## Using intent

-Intent is primarily spent on spell-like:
+Intent is primarily spent on spell-like **abilities**:

-1. Select which **ability** you would like to use.
+1. Select which ability you would like to use.
 2. Use your cursor to target an area.
-3. Click and hold the left mouse button, spending intent at a fixed rate in that area.
+3. Click and hold, spending intent at a fixed rate in that area.
 4. The longer you hold down the mouse button, the more the effect strengthens, or the longer the effect lasts.

-As a resource, small amounts of intent are also spent on other actions that reflect "collective intelligence":
+Small amounts of intent are also spent on other actions that reflect "collective intelligence":

 - [zoning](zoning.md), with higher priority zoning costing more intent
 - [terraforming](terraforming.md)